Hopobcn/FWI/README.md

     After you know your implementation is correct (remember, Speedup of an incorrect code is ZERO), proceed with optimizing the performance of your kernels.

-    For reference purposes this is the execution time of our OpenACC implementation with 1 K80 and freq 10.0 Hz:
+    For reference purposes this is the execution time of our OpenACC implementation with 1 K80 and freq 4.0 Hz (284x284x284):
-    19.7872 s
+    84.0532 s

 5. **Implement a Multi-GPU implementation**